 If you struggle with recruiting due to geographic barriers, why not look for virtual volunteers instead?
 A virtual volunteer can work from home to complete tasks in administration, IT, marketing, graphic design and fundraising — taking some of the pressure off your team.

 Make sure you still onboard these virtual volunteers and treat them just as you would any other volunteer, so they know they feel like part of the team.
 Your recruitment strategy should always include an onboarding process to help support your new volunteer.

 3. Support accessibility

-Virtual volunteering is a great way to support people with different abilities, but it doesn’t have to stop there.
-Supporting accessibility opens up your recruitment to a diverse pool of talented volunteers who may have previously been excluded.
-From making sure your location is wheelchair accessible to utilizing technology to make programs accessible for hearing and visually impaired, multiple languages, cultural sensitivities, and disabilities, these simple steps can help you recruit more volunteers.
+Virtual volunteering is a great way to support people with different skill sets, but it doesn’t have to stop there.
+Supporting accessibility opens your recruitment to a diverse pool of talented volunteers who may have previously been excluded.
+From making sure your location is wheelchair accessible to utilizing technology to make programs accessible for the hearing and the visually impaired, multiple languages, cultural sensitivities, and disabilities, these simple steps can help you recruit more volunteers.

 4. Form partnerships

-Forming partnerships doubles results with half as much work.
-Let’s say you only need volunteers for a few events a year - that takes a lot of effort to recruit year-on-year.
-So why not partner up with another volunteer organization in a similar industry and share your creative volunteer recruitment ideas and databases with each other.
+Forming partnerships could double the results with half as much work.
+Let’s say you only need volunteers for a few shifts a year — that takes a lot of effort to recruit year-over-year.
+So why not partner up with another volunteer organization in a similar industry and combine your efforts for a targeted recruitment strategy?
 It’s a win-win!
 Alternatively, you may be able to partner with a sports team, school or community group, offering them incentives to encourage a reciprocal partnership.